 Hillards then operated 19 large supermarkets and 18 smaller self service stores.
 David and Peter Hartley, grandsons of the founder, had become joint managing directors in 1970.
 The company began to expand into the Midlands buying four large supermarkets and opening new purpose built ones.
 Peter Hartley became Executive Chairman in 1983, following his father, mother and eldest brother Gilbert, all of whom had served as Chairman.

 The annual sales were in excess of £300 million and Hillards then operated some of the largest and most modern supermarkets in the country; many had in-store bakeries and petrol stations.
 Some had cafes.
 Over 7,500 people worked in the company, of whom more than 4,000 were shareholders.
 Hillards had operated a profit sharing scheme for some years and the majority of staff had chosen the option of receiving shares rather than cash.

 Valued at £1.8 million in 1972, the value had increased to £228 million by 1987.
 In May 1987, after an unwelcome and fiercely contested bid by Tesco, Hillards plc was taken over and thus ended over 100 years of family service to the people of the region.

 The following year Peter Hartley and his wife Gay, set up the Gay & Peter Hartley's Hillards Charitable Trust specifically to benefit local charities.
-The Trust gives help to the poor, needy, and sick, the education of the young and for the advancement of religion especially in the areas that had been served by Hillards stores.
+The Trust makes grants to social welfare causes and education predominately in towns that supported a Hillards store.
 Other menbers of the Hartley family also set up Charitable Trusts.